AntonFrisk/softh-stockmarket/README.md

 # softh-stockmarket
-data pipeline for stock market daily ranking
+Data pipeline for getting the winners on todays stock market

-Demo of the logic:
+⚙️ Demo of the logic:
 - Run `pipe.py` for simple testing of core functions in the data handling.

 🏠 Demo of the REST API locally.